Circularly polarized gravitational waves from parity-violating scalar-tensor theory

 Recently, a systematic framework for parity-violating scalar-tensor (PVST) gravity has been constructed in \cite{Hu:2024hzo}.
 Within this framework, the Lagrangians are polynomials built of the scalar field and its covariant derivatives coupled with the curvature tensor.
 A complete classification of the monomials was performed according to the total number of derivatives $d$ in each monomial in the unitary gauge with $\varphi=t$.
-Up to $d=4$, seven independent parity-violating scalar-tensor Lagrangians that are ghost-free were identified and dubbed the ``Qi-Xiu'' Lagrangians.
+Up to $d=4$, seven independent parity-violating scalar-tensor Lagrangians that are ghost-free were identified and dubbed the Qi-Xiu~\footnote{Qi-Xiu stands for ``seven constellations'' in classical Chinese \cite{Hu:2024hzo}.} Lagrangians.
 In this work, we study the linear GWs and SIGWs within this PVST framework proposed in \cite{Hu:2024hzo}.
 We first analyze linear tensor perturbations and derive the quadratic action for the tensor modes, demonstrating that the PV Lagrangians associated with $\mathcal{L}_{1,2,5,6,7}$ modify the propagation of linear tensor modes, and give rise to chiral primordial GWs during inflation, accompanied by a nonzero degree of circular polarization.
-We then derive, for the first time, the equations of motion (EOM) for SIGWs in PVST gravity and obtain the explicit PV contributions to the source terms.
-A particularly distinctive feature of the “Qi-Xiu” Lagrangians is that two of them, $\mathcal{L}_3$ and $\mathcal{L}_4$, do not modify the linear GWs but instead contribute exclusively to the source term of SIGWs.
-As a result, PV effects can still be imprinted in SIGWs as a characteristic prediction of the theory even when the propagation of linear GWs is essentially indistinguishable from that in GR.
-Focusing on SIGWs during the radiation-dominated era, we compute the fractional energy density and the degree of circular polarization for both monochromatic and lognormal curvature power spectra, and investigate the characteristic signatures arising from PV source terms.
+We then derive, for the first time, to the best of our knowledge, the equations of motion (EOM) for SIGWs in PVST gravity and obtain the explicit PV contributions to the source terms.
+A particularly distinctive feature of the Qi-Xiu Lagrangians is that two of them, $\mathcal{L}_3$ and $\mathcal{L}_4$, do not modify the linear GWs but instead contribute exclusively to the source term of SIGWs.
+As a result, PV effects can still be imprinted in SIGWs as a characteristic prediction of the theory even when the propagation of linear GWs is essentially indistinguishable from that in general relativity (GR).
+Focusing on SIGWs during the radiation-dominated era, we compute the fractional energy density and the degree of circular polarization for both monochromatic and log-normal curvature power spectra, and investigate the characteristic signatures arising from PV source terms.